ahmed007boss/Advanced-Space-Engineers-Expansions/README.md

 ## 🎯 Overall Purpose

 ASEE² adds structure to *Space Engineers 2* without taking away freedom.
-Instead of building for its own sake, players have clear **motives** to explore, expand, and improve—whether playing alone or with others.
+Instead of building for its own sake, players have clear **motives** to explore, expand, and improvewhether playing alone or with others.

 The mod gives the player:
-- A motive to build more complex factories, not just bigger ones—through a 6-tier industrial progression
+- A motive to build more complex factories, not just bigger onesthrough a 6-tier industrial progression
-- A motive to explore new planets and sectors—to find unique ores, scientific data, and strategic advantages
+- A motive to explore new planets and sectorsto find unique ores, scientific data, and strategic advantages
-- A motive to operate in dangerous environments—because high-risk zones offer better resources and grid bonuses
+- A motive to operate in dangerous environmentsbecause high-risk zones offer better resources and grid bonuses
-- A motive to run research missions—since collected data unlocks faction-specific tech paths
+- A motive to run research missionssince collected data unlocks faction-specific tech paths
-- A motive to work with or against other players—over scarce resources, exclusive data, or control of key worlds
+- A motive to work with or against other playersover scarce resources, exclusive data, or control of key worlds

 All systems include **server-adjustable settings**, so effort scales with group size: solo players can make steady progress, while large groups face challenges that require coordination and shared infrastructure.

-The goal isn’t to replace sandbox freedom—but to give it direction.
+The goal isn’t to replace sandbox freedombut to give it direction.
 Every base, ship, or machine built serves a purpose in a larger, evolving world.

 ---